afcarl/what-science-one-did-to-my-brain/slides.md

 # Story 1: Thinking in Scales, Thinking at Scale

 - How much exactly does flu shuffle its genome in the world?
+A lesson in teaching myself computation.

 # Story 2: Science as Measurement